How is the Strategy run?

 The National Coordinators (NCs) are the core strategic body within the governance structure.
 They have a strategic coordination function within their national or regional government.
 The NCs coordinate and keep an overview of the participation of their country in the implementation of the EUSDR including all 12 Priority Areas (PAs).
 They also promote the EUSDR and inform at the national and regional level all the relevant stakeholders of key developments, ongoing initiatives, including alignment of policies and funding.
 NCs meetings are chaired by the country holding the rotating Presidency, which also prepares and organises them with the support of the EUSDR Trio Presidency, the European Commission (EC) and the Danube Strategy Point (DSP).

-NCs are actively involved in the DTP Monitoring Committee’s discussions/decisions.
-The involvement takes place in one of the following ways: as a full member of the DTP Monitoring Committee (MC), an observer, a member of a national delegation or through involvement of national committees or other formal/informal joint procedures prior to the MC meetings.
+NCs are actively involved in the DRP Monitoring Committee’s discussions/decisions.
+The involvement takes place in one of the following ways: as a full member of the DRP Monitoring Committee (MC), an observer, a member of a national delegation or through involvement of national committees or other formal/informal joint procedures prior to the MC meetings.

 You can find the list of NCs along with their contact information on the Contact NCs page.

-Starting September 2018, the success story of EUSDR continues with the new DSP, established for a 3 year period, through a Danube Transnational Programme’s project.
+Starting September 2018, the success story of EUSDR continues with the DSP 2, established for a 3 year period and later extended to a fourth year, through a Danube Transnational Programme’s project.
 Its role is to increase internal and external communication, to support EUSDR stakeholders whenever needed, in cooperation with funding instruments, and to build capacities for PACs’ specific needs and/or for EUSDR in non-EU countries wherever needed.
 The secretariat has also to encourage collaboration between stakeholders of EUSDR and ensure the sound monitoring and evaluation of the EUSDR.